-From the present results it is also clear that noradrenaline decreases lipid peroxide production in the IBAT only.
-This is in agreement with the findings of Andorn and Pappolla (2001) and Sergeev et al. (1975) who found that some catecholamines, noradrenaline among of them, inhibit lipid peroxidation and have antioxidant action.
+From our present results it is also clear that noradrenaline decreases lipid peroxide production in the IBAT only.
+This is in agreement with the findings of Andorn and Pappolla (2001) and Sergeev et al. (1975) who found that some catecholamines (including noradrenaline) inhibit lipid peroxidation and have antioxidant action.
 This noradrenaline antioxidant action was associated with the presence of a free phenol group in their molecule.
-The mechanism of inhibition is the interaction of catecholamines with the free radicals leading of the oxidation chain.
+The mechanism of inhibition is the interaction of catecholamines with the free radicals leading to antioxidative protection.
 In this way noradrenaline may regulate the permeability of biological membranes.
-Bearing in mind the above mentioned data, we can conclude that noradrenaline induced the inhibition of the IBAT antioxidant enzymes (CuZnSOD, MnSOD, CAT) activities and the decrease in lipid peroxide concentration, which is probably mediated by NO i.e. peroxynitrite.
+Bearing in mind the above mentioned data, we can conclude that noradrenaline induced the inhibition of the IBAT antioxidant enzymes (CuZnSOD, MnSOD, CAT) activities and the decrease in lipid peroxide concentration, which is probably mediated by NO i.e. by peroxynitrite.

 Unlike the IBAT, exogenous noradrenaline markedly increased catalase activity in the heart (Fig. 2), but had no effect on any of SODs activities studied.
-Similarly to the IBAT, L-

-NAME applied alone did not influence the activity of any of the three antioxidant enzymes in the heart.
-This NOS blocker did not prevent the noradrenaline-induced increase in the heart catalase activity and also stayed without effect on the activity of any SODs.
-Judging by these results, it might be supposed that noradrenaline treatment probably increased the hydrogen peroxide production in the heart and consequently catalase activity, which is H2O2- scavenging enzyme.
+Similarly to the IBAT, L-NAME applied alone did not influence the activity of any of the three antioxidant enzymes in the heart.
+This NO synthase inhibitor did not prevent the noradrenaline-induced increase of catalase activity in the heart and was also without effect on the activity of any SODs.
+Based upon these results, it might be supposed that noradrenaline treatment probably increased the hydrogen peroxide production in the heart and consequently catalase activity, which is $H_2O_2^$ scavenging enzyme.
 These results are in agreement with those of Brown et al. (1997), who have demonstrated that catalase activity in the heart can be increased by extracellular stimuli such as catecholamines.
-Since noradrenaline increase in the heart catalase activity was not abolished by L-NAME, it seems that mechanisms other than NO may be involved in its regulation.
+Since noradrenaline-induced increase of catalase activity in the heart was not abolished by L-NAME, it seems that mechanisms other than NO may be involved in its regulation.

-In contrast to the IBAT, where exogenous noradrenaline decreases lipid peroxides production, in the heart this neurohormone remains without effect.
-L-NAME, a nitric oxide synthase blocker, also did not change the extent of lipid peroxidative processes.
+In contrast to the IBAT, where exogenous

+noradrenaline decreases lipid peroxides production, this neurohormone was without effect in the heart.
+L-NAME also did not change the extent of lipid peroxidative processes.
 Thus, it is possible to assume that acutely applied noradrenaline did not influence NO production in the heart as shown by Kan et al. (1999) in the isolated rat cardiac myocytes.

-In conclusion, these results indicate that both NA and L-NAME effects on antioxidant enyzmes activity and lipid peroxide concentration are tissue specific and suggest that nitric oxide mediates the noradrenaline-induced inhibition of antioxidant enzymes activity and lipid peroxidation in the interscapular brown adipose tissue only.
+In conclusion, these results indicate that both NA and L-NAME effects on antioxidant enzymes activity and lipid peroxide concentration are tissue-specific and suggest that nitric oxide mediates the noradrenalineinduced inhibition of antioxidant enzymes activity and lipid peroxidation in the interscapular brown adipose tissue only.